wx-chevalier/Awesome-Lists-and-CheatSheets/System/DevOps/DevOps-OpenSource-List.md

 # CI/CD

+## Build

+- [2021-Earthly #Project#](https://github.com/earthly/earthly): 🌍 Earthly is a build automation tool for the container era.
+It allows you to execute all your builds in containers.
+This makes them self-contained, repeatable, portable and parallel.
+You can use Earthly to create Docker images and artifacts (e.g., binaries, packages, arbitrary files).

 ## Pipeline

 - [Drone #Project#](https://github.com/drone/drone): Drone is a Continuous Delivery system built on container technology.
 Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.